 Open from June 24th to September 30th, our third annual summer exhibition ÖRES 22 presents selected works from 9 artists who have worked in the residency in the past six years.
 The works are inspired by the island and the events faced there, ranging from photography and sculpture to installations and video art.

 ÖRES offers artists and researchers a chance to work in a unique natural environment in Finland.
 The facilities are located on Örö, a former military fortress island in the Archipelago National Park.
 The artists-run programme focuses on new and experimental fields of art, art-science collaborations and interdisciplinary projects.

-Örö is a 2 km2 island in the southern outskirt of the Finnish archipelago.
-Used as a military fortress from the early 1900s until the end of 2014, the island is now open for civilians and has become a part of the Archipelago National Park, administered by the Parks & Wildlife Finland.
+Örö is a 2 km2 island in the southern outskirts of the Finnish archipelago.
+Used as a military fortress from the early 1900s until the end of 2014, the island has since been opened for the general public, developing into a popular travel destination. Örö is a part of the Archipelago National Park, administered by the state via Metsähallitus.

-See a comprehensive introduction to Örö at the island’s official pages.
+See a comprehensive introduction to Örö on the island’s official pages.

 Our main focus is visual artists working in media, video and experimental fields of art, art-science collaborations and other interdisciplinary projects such as bio art and human geography.
 We also encourage researchers in humanistic and social sciences with an interdisciplinary approach to apply.

 Due to the remote location of the island and the quietness of the winter months, the residency programme is more retreat-like and works on a self-service basis.
 Though not having staff on the island, we are happy to offer the artists help and advice in practical matters and can arrange meetings, contacts and presentations.

 The long-term goal of the programme is to develop into a collaborative platform, emphasizing project-based approach and coordinating projects between multiple organizations in the fields of art and research.
 Currently we are collaborating in residency exchange and exhibition projects with peer AiR organizations in Finland and abroad.